LorranSutter/Perishables-supply-chain/README.md

 BLOCKCHAIN_EMULATOR_URI="http://127.0.0.1:9545/"
 ```

-Now you will need two opened terminals to run the project.
-One for truffle to simulate the EVM and another one for the server.
+Now you will need three opened terminals to run the project.
+One for truffle to simulate the EVM, another one for the server and a third one for the frontend.

 Truffle will run on http://127.0.0.1:9545/

 Server will run on http://localhost:5000/

+Frontend will run on http://localhost:3000/

 ```sh
 ## In the first terminal ##